peterxcli/blog/content/oss/ozone/ozone-snapshot/ozone-snapshot-deep-dive-1/index.en.md

 ## Conclusion

 Deep Clean is just a small part of Ozone Snapshot management.
-The next article **Ozone Snapshot Deep Dive 2 - Snapshot Deleting Service & SST Files Filtering & Snapshot Diff** will explore how to use SST Files Filtering to remove data unrelated to each Snapshot, how Snapshot Deleting Service handles snapshot-aware reclaimable resource cases when deleting snapshots, and most importantly - how Snapshot Diff overcomes compaction churn to calculate changes between any two snapshots - `+` (add), `-` (delete), `M` (modify), `R` (rename).

-If I can write it all and fit it in...
+Actually, looking at the mechanisms mentioned in this article, they all seem like workarounds, giving the feeling that Ozone had to make compromises to implement snapshot features.

 ## Reference
 - [Snapshots for an Object Store](https://www.youtube.com/watch?v=7_FrTClCUag)